 TWENTY MURDERED AND A CITY RISES UP

-28th Street Bridge, Polish Hill
+28th Street Bridge, Polish Hill (this sign has been removed)

 "A pivotal moment in The Great Strike happened here, on July 21st, 1877.
 Striking railroad workers blocked the tracks, while their families and supporters looked on from the hillside.
 Militiamen were brought in from Philadelphia to clear the workers from the tracks and restore train service.
 At about 5pm, they fixed bayonets and charged the unmoving crowd, which fought back by throwing stones.
 The troops subsequently opened fire on the striking workmen, and turned their guns on women and children watching from the hillside.
 Twenty people were killed, including at least 3 children.